wycks/SublimeText-WordPress-Autocomplete/README.md

 The other WordPress sublime package was not up to date, missing some features and stuff, so I build a [custom parser](https://github.com/wycks/WP-Hooks/tree/gh-pages/Sublime-Parser) for grabbing data from WP core.

-Some hooks are duplicated throughout the WP code-base (contain different parameters), so it is necessarily to tab through the options for some autocompletes.
+Some hooks/functions have duplicated names throughout the WP code-base, so it is necessarily to tab through the options for some autocompletes, typically the function(s) are first followed by the hooks.

 Hooks names which start as a variable have been removed, for example `do_action($page_hook)`, there are not many in WP and there is no great way to add them to Sublime.

 ### ToDo

 Add more snippets

 #### Manual